 Install filter fabric ditch checks for drainage areas less than or equal to 2 acres (0.8 ha) as shown in the SCD.
 Install rock checks for drainage areas between 2 to 5 acres (0.8 to 2.0 ha) as shown in the SCD.

-Install ditch checks in conjunction with sediment basins and dams.
+Install ditch checks in conjunction with Sediment Basins and Dams.

-Furnish Construction Ditch Protection at the required locations or at the locations shown on the SWPPP as the ditches are cut.
+Furnish Construction Ditch Protection at the required locations as the ditches are cut.
 Furnish all permanent ditch protection as shown in the construction plans when final grade is complete.